Mustafa Centre

 Mustafa Centre is a shopping mall in Singapore, situated on Syed Alwi Road in the cultural district of Little India, within the planning area of Kallang.
-Within a walking distance from Farrer Park station on the North East line, Mustafa Centre is a retail hub attracting many shoppers with its wide variety of products and services.
+Within a walking distance from Farrer Park station and Jalan Besar station on the North East Line and Downtown Line, Mustafa Centre is a retail hub attracting many shoppers with its wide variety of products and services.

 History

-In 1971, Haji Mohamed Mustafa (19916-2001); his son, Mustaq Ahmad; and his cousin, Samsuddin, founded Mohamed Mustafa and Samsudin Co Pte Ltd (MMSCPL), and opened a retail store on Campbell Lane in Singapore.
+Haji Mohamed Mustafa was born in India to a farming family.
+He arrived in Muar, Malaysia in 1950, and began peddling dumplings, from village to village.
+His son, Mustaq Ahmad, was born in Uttar Pradesh in 1951 and joined his father Singapore when he was five.
+As he grew, Ahmad started helping out at his father's food stall, selling tea and bread.
+Soon he began to sell handkerchiefs at fixed prices, next to his father's food stall, using pocket money given to him by his father to buy the goods he needed.

+Inspired by his son's business acumen, and realised the potential in the clothing retail business, Haji Mohammed gave up selling tea and bread at his stall, and started selling children's clothes and garments for adults in the 1960s.

+In 1971, Ahmad expanded the family business, setting up a small 500 sq ft shop in Campbell Lane that sold ready-made garments, and named it Mohamed Mustafa, after his father.

+On 11 July 1973, Haji Mohamed Mustafa and his cousin, Samsuddin (25 July 1925 - April 2011), commenced a wholesale business through a partnership known as Mohamed Mustafa & Samsuddin Co (“MMSC”).
+From 23 July 1973, MMSC's branch would operate from 19 Campbell Lane.
 It mainly sold ready-made clothing and later expanded to sale of electronic items.
 In 1985, they moved their business to the ground floor of Serangoon Plaza.